arteen1000/cs111-assignments/lab1/lab1/README.md

 Build the program by running `make` with the provided Makefile.

 This program was tested on Linux kernel [release](https://kernel.org) 5.14.8-arch1-1 and also on MacOS Ventura 13.3.1.
-To build on MacOS, remove the line beginning with `LDFLAGS` in the Makefile.

 ## Running